-Last Updated on March 15, 2026 by Indoor Plant Nook
+Last Updated on April 15, 2026 by Indoor Plant Nook

-Why Tool Sterilization Matters for Root Pruning
+Why Bonsai Tool Sterilization Matters

 - Soil-borne pathogens from previous repottings